 \subsection{Additional Evaluation Details for Registration}

-\mypar{Dataset generation.} When generating corresponding partial scene point clouds from ScanNet dataset, due to memory constraint, we downsample the partial scene point clouds to 4,096 points each with the farthest point sampling (FPS) algorithm, if the number of points in $P_1$ and $P_2$ is over 4,096.
+\mypar{Dataset generation.} When generating the corresponding partial scene point clouds from the ScanNet dataset, due to memory constraint, we downsample the partial scene point clouds to 4,096 points each with the farthest point sampling (FPS) algorithm, if the number of points in $P_1$ and $P_2$ is greater than 4,096.
 We follow the same train/val split on the semantic segmentation task in our partial scene registration task.

-\mypar{Optimization.} We follow REGTR~\cite{regtr} to adopt a Transformer cross-encoder module to enable cross-reasoning of the foundation model features from two point clouds, followed by a lightweight decoder to obtain the corresponding position of each point in the other point cloud, forming altogether $N_1+N_2$ pairs of correspondences, where $N_1$ and $N_2$ are the number of points in $P_1$ and $P_2$, respectively.
-Afterward, the rotation $\mathbf{R}$ and the translation $\mathbf{t}$ can be obtained in a closed-form solution solved by a weighted version of the Kabsch-Umeyama~\cite{Kabsch,Umeyama} algorithm.
-We use Adam~\cite{adam} for optimization and train our model for 30 epochs.